On the Practical Implementation of a Sequential Quadratic Programming Algorithm for Nonconvex Sum-of-squares Problems: Practical Implementation

 The SOS projection and signed distance methods both define a distance metric for constraint violation via SDPs.
 The sampling approach is simple to implement and does not require an SDP solver, however, it is incomplete and its accuracy depends on the number of sample points.

 Figure~\ref{fig:compConstraintVioalation} compares the computation times of these methods for increasing numbers $n$ of indeterminate variables, using 10 randomly generated SOS polynomials of degree six.
+The implementation is provided in the supplementary material~\cite{DARUS-5677_2026}.
 The projection method scales poorly, becoming impractical for larger $n$.
-In contrast, the signed distance remains efficient, while sampling with 1,000 points is fastest but least accurate.\comment[id=TC]{Should we report false-positives for Sampling?} Based on this comparison, we implement the signed distance method for its strong balance of accuracy and efficiency.
+In contrast, the signed distance remains efficient, while sampling with 1,000 points is fastest but least accurate.
+Based on this comparison, we implement the signed distance method for its strong balance of accuracy and efficiency.